oscarbyrne/sssDET/testapp/README.md

 ## To do
 - allow to build juice-shop/Docker directly for test harness
 - reduce permissions on results bind mount
-- ensure timeouts are followed for PO elements
+- figure out why PageObject.properties are returning None
 - logging
 - linting for POs
 - POs generation from yaml files